f-tonini/Termite-Dispersal-Simulation/Windows/Simple/IBM_Simple_Readme.txt

 'latitude' you pasted the right numbers corresponding to 'latitude' values, not to a 'longitude' ones!!
 *****************************************************************************************************************

-(6) On console type setwd('C:/Temp') and click ENTER.
-Then type source('IBM_Simple.r') and press ENTER
+(5) On console type setwd('C:/Temp') and click ENTER.
+Then type: source('IBM_Simple.r') and press ENTER

-(7) The simulation starts: enter all parameters you are asked for and read carefully all the options you see
+(6) The simulation starts: enter all parameters you are asked for and read carefully all the options you see

 *************************************************************************************************************
 NOTE: Should a window pop up asking to select a mirror to download packages from, pick one that is close to
       your state/country and click OK
 *************************************************************************************************************

-(8) While the simulation is running you should see a progress bar advancing up to the last year of the simulation.
+(7) While the simulation is running you should see a progress bar advancing up to the last year of the simulation.
     At the same time, on console you can always keep track of what is happening and read possible warnings and error messages

-(9) After the simulation is over, you should read 'Simulation Is Over' on the console window
+(8) After the simulation is over, a message will pop up stating that 'The Simulation Is Over'.
+    Final statistics will be computed and savet to a .csv file into the main folder.
-    and find all the results in the 'Raster' folder
+    You will also find all output vector and/or raster files inside the 'Raster' and 'Shapefiles' folders

 *******************************************************************************************************************